andreaferretti/ganzo/README.md

 Registry.add('loss', 'custom-loss', CustomLoss)
 ```

+You will then be able to select your custom loss function by passing the
+command line argument `--loss custom-loss`.
+Both `register` and `Registry.add`
+take a flag `default` which means that the registered component will be
+selected as default when the corresponding command line option is missing.
+This can be used only once, though, and it is already taken by the default
+components of Ganzo, so you should **not** pass `default=True` while
+registering your component.

 ### Finding your module

 Of course, at this point Ganzo is not aware that your module exists, or that